 - Create a blank GB Studio project, find the file

-- You must edit this file to hear accurate Gameboy instruments in your tracker.
+- You must edit this file to get an accurate representation of the instruments you can use.

 - Use the instrument list shown later in this document to pick the sounds you want.
 Changing the samples in your tracker will not affect how they sound in-game.